-Unearned premiums - Our unearned premium decreased to \$183.5 million as of March 31, 2023 from \$195.3 million as of December 31, 2022 primarily due to the run-off of our existing portfolio of single premium policies outpacing the level of NIW from single premium policies.
+Unearned premiums - Our unearned premium decreased to \$165.1 million as of September 30, 2023 from \$195.3 million as of December 31, 2022 primarily due to the run-off of our existing portfolio of single premium policies outpacing the level of NIW from single premium policies.

-Shareholder's equity - The increase in shareholders' equity represents an improvement in the unrealized loss on our investments portfolio and net income, partially offset by repurchases of our common stock and dividends paid in the first three months of 2023.
+Shareholder's equity - The increase in shareholders' equity primarily relates to net income, partially offset by repurchases of our common stock and dividends paid to shareholders in the nine months ended September 30, 2023.